Waqa Blake: 2021

 In round 1 of the 2021 NRL season, Blake was injured in Parramatta's 24-16 victory over Brisbane and ruled out for an indefinite period.

 Blake returned to the Parramatta starting side for their round 10 victory over the New Zealand Warriors.
 The following week, Blake was badly exposed in defence during Parramatta's 28-6 loss against Manly-Warringah.
 Blake missed six tackles throughout the game, gave away four penalties and was sin binned in the 72nd minute.

 Blake made a total of 17 appearances for Parramatta in the 2021 NRL season including the club's two finals matches against Newcastle and Penrith.

 2022

-In round 4 of the 2022 NRL season, Blake scored two tries for Parramatta in a 48-14 victory over St. George.
+In round 4 of the 2022 NRL season, Blake scored two tries for Parramatta in a 48–14 victory over St. George.

-In round 5 of the 2022 NRL season, Blake was taken from the field during the clubs 26-20 victory over the Gold Coast.
+In round 5 of the 2022 NRL season, Blake was taken from the field during the club's 26-20 victory over the Gold Coast.
 It was later announced that Blake would be ruled out from playing indefinitely with a knee injury.

-In round 18, Blake scored two tries for Parramatta in a 28-18 victory over the New Zealand Warriors.
+In round 18, Blake scored two tries for Parramatta in a 28–18 victory over the New Zealand Warriors.

-In round 23, Blake scored two tries for Parramatta in a 42-6 victory over arch-rivals Canterbury.
+In round 23, Blake scored two tries for Parramatta in a 42–6 victory over arch-rivals Canterbury.

-Blake played a total of 22 games for Parramatta throughout the year including all three of the clubs finals matches and the 2022 NRL Grand Final loss to Penrith.
+Blake played a total of 22 games for Parramatta throughout the year, including all three of the club's finals matches and the 2022 NRL Grand Final loss to Penrith.

+2023

+After a number of indifferent performances to start the year, Blake was demoted to the NSW Cup for the club's round 6 match against the Wests Tigers.
+Blake was replaced in the centre position by Sean Russell.